 Amon definitely crossed it in the finale if he hadn't already done so.
 The last element of his humanity goes out the window when we find out he had no qualms about debending his own brother to further his plans.
 And then he attempts to debend Tenzin's children.
 And then he (quite literally) tosses the Lieutenant, his most loyal follower, aside with no remorse when the Lieutenant finds out Amon's a bender.

 Hiroshi Sato goes flying over the MEH when he abandons the only family connection that still made him somewhat sympathetic and tries to kill his own daughter, reasoning that "she can't be saved" because of her sympathy for benders.
+This, combined with joining the Equalists to eradicate bending after the death of his wife, and any atrocities he contributed to because of his weaponry, he pretty much nullifies the only Freudian Excuse he had going for him.

 People's loved ones getting killed by firebenders in their backstories.
 The first time (Mako and Bolin's parents) was irony, the second time (allegedly Amon's family) was tragedy, and the third time (Sato's wife) was comedy.
 This gets a bit more tolerable when it turns out Amon's story is a lie.